IT Support Automation Examples: 20 Ranked by Operational Impact

 4. Knowledge Article Suggestions

-What it does: Surfaces the most relevant knowledge base articles to the agent as they read an incoming ticket, and to the employee or customer before they submit a contact.
+What it does: Surfaces the most relevant knowledge base articles to the agent as they read an incoming ticket.
+Also surfaces them to the employee before they submit a contact.

 Why it matters: Knowledge lookup consumes two to three minutes of agent time per ticket when done manually.
 Pre-surfacing the relevant article reduces this to seconds and improves response consistency across the team.

 Precondition: The knowledge base must be maintained and aligned to actual contact reasons.
-AI surfacing outdated or poorly structured articles produces suggestions agents ignore, which trains them to ignore the feature entirely.
+AI surfacing outdated articles produces suggestions agents ignore.
+That trains them to ignore the feature entirely.

 5. Conversation Summaries at Handoff